ClementTsang/bottom/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
 about: Found a bug?
-Please report it if it hasn't already been filed...
+Make sure it hasn't already been filed/solved - if so, please report it!
 title: ""
 labels: "bug"
 assignees: "ClementTsang"